Undergraduate Writing Symposium: Submissions and Self-Nominations

 Digital Compositions Welcome

-The submission form includes instructions for submitting multimedia projects.
+The submission form includes instructions for submitting writing project with multimedia components.
 (If removing identifiers from such projects proves difficult or impossible, we understand and will adapt our review process accordingly.)

 Two Entries per Student Maximum

-Each student may submit up to two of their own papers, which includes both faculty-nominated and self-nominated pieces.
+Each student may submit up to two of their own projects, which includes both faculty-nominated and self-nominated pieces.